 After recently meeting a group of adoptees who grew up with the same confusion and similar experiences as me, I realized that our stories are all too similar.
 It immediately became obvious that no one knew how we really felt growing up.
-Thus, I made this project in response to wanting to give voice to the adoption community and share our experiences.
+I made this project in response to wanting to give voice to the adoption community by visually representing the bridge between my birth heritage and my upbringing in the United States.